 • Square

-• Documentation for any contractors you paid and the 1099s you sent for anyone you paid more than $600
+• Documentation for any contractors you paid and the 1099s you sent for anyone you paid $600 or more.

 • Mileage log (or things like client meetings, trips to the post office, etc. that includes Jan 1 and Dec 31 mileage from your odometer